Buying A House Without A REALTOR®: What To Consider

 You Won’t Have As Much Market Knowledge

 A REALTOR® or real estate agent will have access to real estate property listings, so they know which homes are on the market and what features they have.
-Great agents are very familiar with their local markets.
+Great agents are very familiar with their local real estate markets.

 They listen to what you need in a home and find properties within your budget.
 If you don’t have an agent, you’ll have to do all the heavy lifting and research yourself.

-Negotiations Can Be Tricky
+Negotiations Can Be Trickier

 REALTORS® are negotiation experts.
 If you buy a home without an agent, you’ll have to negotiate and decide how much to offer on your own.
 This may cause you to unknowingly overpay for your home – or lose out on one you want.
 When you work with a buyer’s agent, they will negotiate on your behalf with the seller and seller’s agent.